BaziForYou/noclip-pro/README.md

 ### Manually

-- Download the latest release
+- Go to the [releases page](https://github.com/derp-jsx/noclip-pro/releases "Releases page") and download the latest release
 - Put it in the `resource` directory

 ### Installation